 You can make your own puree by roasting or steaming a winter squash and pureeing it.
 Just make sure you have around 1 ¾ to 2 cups of puree.

 - 1 15 oz. can black beans - rinsed and drained

 - 1 13.5 oz. can of full fat coconut milk

-- Puree the soup with your immersion blender, or in batches in the blender or food processor.
+- Puree the soup with your immersion blender, or let it cool and blend in batches in your blender or food processor.